IsabellaSegarra/south-america-endangered-species-database/README.md

 UNEP-WCMC and IUCN (2026), Protected Planet: The World Database on Protected Areas (WDPA) and World Database on Other Effective Area-based Conservation Measures (WD-OECM) [Online], May 2026, Cambridge, UK: UNEP-WCMC and IUCN.
 Available at: www.protectedplanet.net.

 GBIF Secretariat (2023).
 GBIF Backbone Taxonomy.
 Checklist dataset <https://doi.org/10.15468/39omei> accessed via GBIF.org on 2026-04-12.

+## Acknowledgments
+This project was completed as part of the Masters of Environmental Data Science program at the Bren School of Environmental Science and Management for [EDS 213: Databases and Data Management course](https://ucsb-library-research-data-services.github.io/bren-eds213/).

+I would like to give a special acknowledgement to the course instructors Julien Brun and Greg Janee and TA Annie Adams!